patrykfulara7/fibonacci-heap/README.md

 # Fibonacci Heap
 **Fibonacci heap** is a priority queue data structure.
-It has a better amortized running time than, for example Binary heap, but due to a very high overhaed it is not used in pratice.
+It has a better amortized running time than, for example, Binary heap but due to a very high overhaed it is not used in pratice.

 ## ⚡ Performance
 | Operation      | find-min  | delete-min                                | decrease-key                          | insert                                |